Ron Colone: Living and loving in the time we have

 And we spoke of children and parents, and of signs and synchronicities, and things that affirm our lives and our loves.

-And when I left that scene and that ceremony, that churchyard with its headstones and the laughing children, the poetic priest and the grieving woman, the friends and the stories, with holy water on my coat and my hat and in the small vase I held in my hands, which had been given to us by the woman, I felt a deeper connection to the eternal and that lingering fears had been further diminished.
+When I left that scene, that ceremony and that churchyard with its headstones and the laughing children, the poetic priest and the grieving woman, the friends and the stories, with holy water on my coat and my hat and in the small vase I held in my hands that had been given to us by the woman, I felt a deeper connection to the eternal and that lingering fears had been further diminished.